David Gordon (choreographer): Style and process

-Like most postmodernists in dance, Gordon employs pedestrian movement in his work, but he was notable for his frequent use of spoken dialogue, even in "dance" pieces, as well as his Brechtian rejection of illusion coupled with an interest in theatricality.
+Like most postmodernists in dance, Gordon employed pedestrian movement in his work, but he was notable for his frequent use of spoken dialogue, even in "dance" pieces, as well as his Brechtian rejection of illusion coupled with an interest in theatricality.
 He was quoted as saying "I [want] to use mundane means to a magical end."
 A contrarian by nature, Gordon creates works which are founded on structural clarity, which he then undercuts: "I always find some way to screw up a fabulously straightforward structure," Gordon has said, "I can't seem to avoid that."

 Another of Gordon's hallmarks is his fondness for recycling previously used materials, both choreographic and physical.
 According to critic Arlene Croce: "Gordon is a collagist.
 Many of his dances and set pieces ... can be lifted out of context and combined with new material to make a new impression."
 This is particularly true with his use of gestures, which when seen in one context can appear meaningless or arbitrary, but which will pick up meaning and appear as deliberate when, for instance, accompanied by music or text.
 According to Gordon:

 Movement is ambiguous until you place it against some background. ...
 I use a great many repetitions with variations to make the ambiguities of movement apparent.
 Exploring the alternate possible meanings of gesture is one of my major concerns.

-Gordon's pieces frequently reference films and other aspects of popular culture, and are often autobiographical, or at least apparently so, with the distinction between true facts and fictionalized autobiography deliberately obscured.
+Gordon's pieces frequently referenced films and other aspects of popular culture, and are often autobiographical, or at least apparently so, with the distinction between true facts and fictionalized autobiography deliberately obscured.
 His pieces often employ humor, sometimes in self-deprecation, and he has been called one of the few "comic spirits" produced by the postmodern dance movement.

 Gordon was very aware of the people who performed his works, and frequently tailored the pieces to the specific abilities of the dancers they were constructed on.
 He said "Dances may be glorious reverberating abstractions or eloquent high-class dance storytelling or thoughtful, emotion-provoking nonlinear narratives, but dancing, no matter what, always seems to be about the people who do it."

 Later in life, Gordon was to say "I take on projects I don’t know how to do, and I relish the dangerous journey."